Madhavan-dev18/Emotion-Aware-AI-Chat-Bot/README.md

 <td width="50%" valign="top">

 ### ⚡ Groq-Powered Reasoning
-Sub-second inference via the Groq API running **LLaMA-3.1-8B-Instant** — empathetic, context-aware responses generated at LPU-grade speed.
+Sub-second inference via the Groq API running **LLaMA-3.1-8B-Instant**.
+The system prompt is dynamically built from the user's detected text emotion and visual emotion so responses match their state.

 </td>
 <td width="50%" valign="top">

 ### 🛡️ Crisis Interceptor
-A deterministic safety layer that scans for severe negative emotional patterns and crisis-language markers, **bypassing the LLM entirely** to deliver verified emergency resources when it matters most.
+A deterministic, keyword-based safety scan runs on every message.
+If crisis-language markers are detected, the LLM is bypassed entirely and a fixed safety message with crisis resources is returned instead.

 </td>
 </tr>